 The attorneys of The Flood Law Firm are proud to sponsor the Class of 2017 for Portland High School’s Project Graduation!

 Mothers Against Drunk Driving (MADD) recently revealed the national average for teen drunk driving has decreased three times faster than in the State of Connecticut.
 It’s time for us to catch up!

 At The Flood Law Firm, we have zero tolerance for drunk driving.
 We are parents, aunts, uncles and mentors, and deal everyday with people who have suffered the consequences of drunk driving.
 We want to help cut down on underage drinking by becoming a part of the solution, but we also want to reduce drinking and driving as a whole – for all age groups.
 This also goes for operating a boat if you are celebrating somewhere like Squantz Pond.

 Of the 248 traffic fatalities that occurred in the State of Connecticut in 2014, 97 (39 percent) involved alcohol-impaired drivers (National Highway Traffic Safety Administration).

 Drinking and driving is very real, dangerous and widespread issue that affects all 50 states, not just Connecticut.
 In our country, a person loses their life every 53 minutes to a drunk driver.
-The goal of Portland High School’s Project Graduation is to bring universal awareness to this topic, especially how it impacts teens.
+The goal of Portland High School Project Graduation is to bring universal awareness to this topic, especially how it impacts teens.